 Myth: People with hoarding issues can’t see all the stuff and dirt, they don’t mind it.

-Truth: People with hoarding behaviours can see the clutter but are able to mostly mentally block it out.
+Truth: People with hoarding behaviors can see the clutter but are able to mostly mentally block it out.
 This has been called clutter blindness.
-When a person does begin to recognise the problems, this can be a sign they are ready for change and help.
+When a person does begin to recognize the problems, this can be a sign they are ready for change and help.

 Myth: There is nothing we can do about it.